-A candidate for admission to the COMP/COMP-Northwest Doctor of Osteopathic Medicine Program must possess, or be able to achieve through reasonable accommodation, certain sensory and motor functions, that would enable the individual to carry out the activities described in the sections that follow.
+A candidate for admission to COMP's Doctor of Osteopathic Medicine Program must possess, or be able to achieve through reasonable accommodation, certain sensory and motor functions, that would enable the individual to carry out the activities described in the sections that follow.
 Upon matriculation to the program, the student must continue to possess, or be able to achieve through reasonable accommodation, the personal competencies outlined below throughout their progression in the program.
 These personal competencies may also be referred to as technical standards in documents from the Commission on Osteopathic College Accreditation (COCA).
 The practice of medicine requires the performance of specific essential functions that fall into broad categories, which include but are not limited to the categories defined below.

 Graduation from the Doctor of Osteopathic Medicine program signifies that the individual is prepared for entry into graduate medical education (GME).
 It therefore follows that graduates must have the knowledge and skills needed to function in a broad variety of clinical situations and be able to render a wide spectrum of osteopathic medical patient care.
-The student must be able to integrate, consistently, quickly, and accurately, all information received by whatever sense(s) employed.
+The student must be able to integrate, consistently, quickly and accurately, all information received by whatever sense(s) employed.
 In addition, the individual must have the intellectual ability to learn, analyze, synthesize, and apply various types of information in a self-directed manner within the context of patient care.
 These requirements are consistent with acceptable clinical norms for licensed physicians.

-For candidates or students who require reasonable accommodation(s) in order to meet these competencies, please visit the Harris Family Center for Disability & Health Policy (HFCDHP) at (909) 469-5441.
+For candidates or students who require a reasonable accommodation in order to meet these competencies, please visit the Accommodations and Resource Center (AARC) section of the Harris Family Center for Disability in the Health Policy website or contact AARC at 909) 469-5297.

-Under all circumstances, a candidate or student should be able to perform the following in a reasonably independent manner, with or without reasonable accommodation(s):
+Under all circumstances, a candidate or student should be able to perform the following in a reasonably independent manner, with or without a reasonable accommodation: